UKHomeOffice/engineering-guidance-and-standards/CONTRIBUTING.md

 ### Commit your update

 Don't forget to commit and push your changes to your forked repo ready for the contribution!

-## Security vulnerability

-### Report a security vulnerability

-You can report a security vulnerability to the Home Office Engineering Guidance and Standards team using the [repository's security advisory page](https://github.com/UKHomeOffice/engineering-guidance-and-standards/security/advisories/new).

 ## Pull Requests